thunderbird89/esf/stories/story-knock-knock.md

 The Ryzak power conduits, thick cables carrying energy from the reactor to the ship's systems, were sheared through.
 Raw power arced across the severed connections, brilliant white-hot plasma leaping between contacts before the automatic cutoffs could engage.
 Fuel lines ruptured, spraying volatile chemicals that ignited instantly in the presence of the electrical discharge.

-The carrier's spine—the central structural member running the length of the vessel—encountered the *Lord Cardigan*'s forward superstructure.
+The carrier's spine - the central structural member running the length of the vessel - encountered the *Lord Cardigan*'s forward superstructure.
 Both were designed to be the strongest parts of their respective ships.
 Both were built to withstand forces that would tear lesser structures apart.

 Neither survived the impact.